francespi/multipass-utility-mac/README.md

-# Multipass Utility For MacOS
+# Multipass Utility For macOS
-Multipass Utility For MacOS is a lightweight and user-friendly utility designed to quickly start and stop a Multipass instance directly from your desktop, dock, or launchpad.
+Multipass Utility For macOS is a lightweight and user-friendly utility designed to quickly start and stop a Multipass instance directly from your desktop, dock, or launchpad.

 ## Getting Started
-First, we need to create our app:
-* Open "Script Editor"
-* Create a new file:
-  * Go to File > New
-* Paste the code from the file "multipass_utility.scpt" into your file
+Multipass Utility doesn't need to be installed, simply:

+ * Download the application.
-* Replace <YOUR_INSTANCE_NAME> with the name of the your instance
+ * Rename it with the name of your multipass instance.
-* Save as application:
-  * Go to File > Save...
-  * Choose a name for your application
-  * Select "Application" from the "File Format" drop-down menu
-  * Save
-* Place your new app wherever you'd like.
+ * Place the application wherever you'd like.
+ * Enjoy!

+You can create multiple copies of the application to manage more than one instance.

 ## Starting/Stopping Your Instance
 To start your instance: